 Solid Rock Foursquare Church

-Solid Rock Healing Rooms are open on the first three Mondays of each month.
+Solid Rock Healing Rooms are open on the first three Tuesdays of each month.
 The Healing Rooms are open to anyone who desires private personal prayer for physical, emotional or spiritual healing.
-We are open from 6:30 – 8:30 p.m.
+We are open from 6:30 to 8:30 p.m.

 Twin Cities Church

-Twin Cities Church meets every Sunday at 8:30, 10, and 11:30 a.m. at the Veteran’s Hall in Grass Valley at 255 S. Auburn St. Children (birth through fifth grade) meet during every Sunday morning service.
-Junior high students meet at 10 a.m. in the Hennessy Multi Purpose Room and have small group Bible study at 10 a.m.
-High school students meet at 6:30 p.m. at the Vet’s Building and have small group Bible study during the 11:30 a.m. in the Hennessy Multi Purpose Room.
+Twin Cities Church meets every Sunday morning at 8:30, 10, and 11:30 at the Veteran’s Hall in Grass Valley at 255 S. Auburn St. Children (birth through fifth-grade) meet during every Sunday morning service.
+Junior High students meet at 10 a.m. in the Hennessy Multi Purpose Room and have small group bible study at 8:30 a.m.
+Senior High students meet at 11:30 a.m. in the Hennessy Multi Purpose Room.

 Support Local Journalism